Alachua County Social Services

 Cancer Connections

-Meets one Wednesday a month at Health Street at from noon until one.
-The meetings are open to patients, survivors, caregivers and all healthcare professionals who treat them.
+Meets once a month virtually from noon until one.
+The meetings are open to cancer patients, survivors, caregivers and all healthcare professionals who treat them.
 Each month a speaker gives a presentation on some facet of cancer care.
-The purpose of the meetings is to bring cancer specialists together for networking purposes, and to help educate both healthcare professionals and patients about the services available in our area.
-For meeting dates and topics contact Barb Thomas.
+Cancer Connections brings together cancer patients, survivors, caregivers and cancer health care professionals who treat or provide a service to those affected by cancer.
+Attendees gain a deeper awareness of current research, treatment options and health care services available for cancer care.
+For meeting dates and topics contact Laura Parra.

 lauraparra@ufl.edu